-Net production from the Netherlands fields during the second quarter of 2018 was slightly below forecast at 0.8 Mboepd due to lower than expected production from the onshore Slootdorp and Gorredijk fields.
-In addition, the Q16a field was shutin due to technical constraints.
+Net production from the Netherlands fields during the third quarter of 2018 was slightly below expectation at 0.7 Mboepd due to lower than expected production from the onshore Slootdorp and Gorredijk fields and changes to planned shutdown schedules.
 The reduced production from the Gorredijk field is due to third party gas utilizing shared infrastructure.
 The Gorredijk gas is expected to be recovered at a later date and IPC is receiving a compensation tariff for the backed out volumes minimizing the impact on revenues.
-On Q16a repairs have been successfully completed and production has been fully restored.